static-frame/static-frame/doc/source/articles/ftyping.md

 from typing import Any
 from static_frame import Frame, Index, TSeriesAny

-def process(f: Frame[   # the type of the container
+def process(f: Frame[   # type of the container
-        Any,            # the type of the index labels Index[np.str_], # the type of the column labels np.int_,        # the type of the first column np.str_,        # the type of the second column np.float64,     # the type of the third column ]) -> TSeriesAny: ...
+        Any,            # type of the index labels Index[np.str_], # type of the column labels np.int_,        # type of the first column np.str_,        # type of the second column np.float64,     # type of the third column
+        ]) -> TSeriesAny: ...
 ```

 All core StaticFrame containers now support generic specifications.
 While statically checkable, a new decorator, ``@CallGuard.check``, permits runtime validation of these type hints on function interfaces.
-Using ``Annotated`` generics, the new ``Require`` class defines a family of powerful runtime validators, permitting per-column or per-row analysis and many other validations.
+Further, using ``Annotated`` generics, the new ``Require`` class defines a family of powerful runtime validators, permitting per-column or per-row data checks.
 Finally, each container exposes a new ``via_type_clinic`` interface to derive and validate type hints.
 Together, these tools offer a cohesive approach to type-hinting and validating DataFrames.

-## The Path to a Generic DataFrame
+## Requirements of a Generic DataFrame

 Python's built-in generic types (e.g.,``tuple`` or ``dict``) require specification of component types (e.g., ``tuple[int, str, bool]`` or ``dict[str, int]``).
 Defining component types permits more accurate static analysis.
 While the same is true for DataFrames, there have been few attempts to define comprehensive type hints for DataFrames.